willwebberley/WekaPy/README.md

 feature3 = Feature(name="boys_in_yard",value=True,possible_values="{False ,True}")
 ```

 Next, create an Instance object and append your features.
-The final feature will be the that predictions are made against:
+The final feature will be the that predictions are made against (the 'class'):
 ```python
 instance1 = Instance([feature1, feature2, feature3, ...])
 ```

-Finally, pass a list of Instances to the `train()` method:
+Finally, pass a list of these Instances to the `train()` method:
 ```python
 model.train(instances = [instance1, instance2, ...])
 ```

 In the background, WekaPy generates an ARFF file and saves this and the trained model in its data directories.
-These can be found using:
+If desired, these can be found using:
 ```python
 training_arff = model.training_file
 trained_model = model.model_file